Neil Innes: Rutland Weekend Television, The Rutles, and The Innes Book of Records

-The songs written by Innes so closely pastiched the original source material that he was consequently taken to court by the owners of the Beatles' catalogue.
+The songs written by Innes so closely pastiched the original source material that he was taken to court by the owners of the Beatles' catalogue.
 Innes had to testify under oath that he had not listened to the songs at all while composing the Rutles' songs, but had created them completely originally based on what he remembered various songs by the Beatles sounding like at different times.
-However the court ruled in favour of ATV music and forced Co- writing credits and royalties.
+However the court ruled in favour of ATV music and imposed co-writing credits and royalties.
 Many years later, Innes' own music publisher demanded a co-writing credit for Innes from Beatles-influenced band Oasis, for their 1994 song "Whatever", as it directly lifted parts of its melody from Innes' 1973 song "How Sweet to Be an Idiot".
 This event was subsequently referenced in the Rutles' song "Shangri-La" on their 1996 reunion album The Rutles Archaeology, which was itself a parody of The Beatles Anthology.

 After Rutland Weekend Television, Innes made a solo series in 1979 on BBC television, The Innes Book of Records, which ran for three series until 1981.
-The series offered an early example of music-video presentation, albeit on a shoestring BBC budget, centred around new recordings of many of Innes' older compositions along with new material written specially for the show.
+The series offered an early example of music-video presentation, albeit on a shoestring BBC budget, centred around new recordings and alternate versions of many of Innes' older compositions along with new material written specially for the show.
 In keeping with Innes' usual whimsically surreal style, each episode was linked by a loose and often absurdist theme and also featured an eccentric guest performer (such as Stanley Unwin or Percy Edwards) or musician (such as Ivor Cutler or Jake Thackray).
 Innes' former bandmate Vivian Stanshall also appeared in one episode, reciting his own surrealist monologue about the English seaside.

 Other television work

 During the 1980s, Innes delved into children's entertainment.
 This new career path began when he took over from Tom Baker as host of Yorkshire TV's The Book Tower for the ITV network.
 He went on to play the role of the Magician in the live-action children's television series Puddle Lane, also made by Yorkshire Television.
 He also wrote and voiced the 1980s children's cartoon adventures of The Raggy Dolls, a motley collection of "rejects" from a toy factory.
 The 65 episodes for Yorkshire Television included the characters Sad Sack, Hi-Fi, Lucy, Dotty, Back-to-Front, Princess and Claude.

 He also composed and performed original music and songs for children's television, including Puddle Lane, The Raggy Dolls, The Riddlers and Tumbledown Farm.
 He brought Monty Python's Terry Jones's book Fairy Tales to television as East of the Moon.
 He contributed all the stories and music on this production.
 He was also involved with the popular children's show Tiswas.

+Also, during the 1980s, Innes wrote and performed incidental music and songs for the BBC TV series, Jane.
+Jane was a short-form drama series which was shown nightly in 10-minute segments.
+The weekly episodes were edited together and broadcast in a 50-minute version on Saturday evening.